Iijil1/MITMWFAR/README.md

 Short certificates only include the first 3 lines of the full certificate, reminiscent of MITM-DFA certificates, where the accept sets can be derived from the DFA.
 Here we can obtain the special sets of the WA easily enough.
 The accept set can be derived by starting with the tuple that accepts the start configuration and then expanding the accept set as necessary.

 However, other than in the DFA case this is not a deterministic process as we have the potential to have infinite accept sets with ever growing weight intervals.
-In an attempt to find finite accept sets in those cases we switch to unbounded intervals after there length exceeds 1000.
+In an attempt to find finite accept sets in those cases we switch to unbounded intervals after their length exceeds 1000.
 This heuristic makes the process non-deterministic and sensitive to implementation details.
 While this implementation is consistent and will always extend a given short certificate to the same full certificate that might not hold with reproductions.
 So this is not a true certificate.
 It is however easier to digest for humans and should contain enough information to find the full solution quickly.

 # Search Strategy